B-UMMI/chewBBACA/README.md

 **Parameters**

-`-i` Path to the directory with the genome FASTA files or to a file
+`-i`, `--input-files` Path to the directory with the genome FASTA files or to a file
      with a list of paths to the FASTA files, one per line.

-`-g` Path to the schema directory with the genes FASTA files.
+`-g`, `--schema-directory` Path to the schema directory with the genes FASTA files.

-`-o` Output directory where the allele calling results will be stored.
+`-o`, `--output-directory` Output directory where the allele calling results will be stored.

-`--ptf` (Optional) Path to the Prodigal training file.
+`--ptf`, `--training-file` (Optional) Path to the Prodigal training file.
 Default is to
-        get training file from the schema's directory (default: None).
+        get training file from the schema's directory (default: searches for a training file in the schema's directory).

-`--gl` (Optional) Path to a file with the list of genes in the schema
+`--gl`, `--genes-list` (Optional) Path to a file with the list of genes in the schema
-       that the process should identify alleles for.
+       that the process should identify alleles for (default: False).

+`--bsr`, `--blast-score-ratio` (Optional) BLAST Score Ratio value.
+Sequences with alignments
+	with a BSR value equal to or greater than this value will be considered as sequences from the same gene (default: uses value defined in schema config).

+`--l`, `--minimum-length` (Optional) Minimum sequence length accepted for a coding sequence
+	to be included in the schema (default: uses value defined in schema config).

+`--t`, `--translation-table` (Optional) Genetic code used to predict genes and to translate coding
+	sequences.
+Must match the genetic code used to create the training file (default: uses value defined in schema config).

+`--st`, `--size-threshold` (Optional) CDS size variation threshold.
+If set to a value
+	of 0.2, alleles with size variation +-20 percent will be classified as ASM/ALM (default: uses value defined in schema config).

-`--cpu` Number of CPU cores/threads that will be used to
+`--cpu`, `--cpu-cores` (Optional) Number of CPU cores/threads that will be used to
         run the CreateSchema process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores/threads)(default: 1).

-`-b` (Optional) Path to the BLASTp executables.
+`--b`, `--blast-path` (Optional) Path to the BLASTp executables.
 Use this option if chewBBACA cannot find
-     BLASTp executables or if you want to use anoter BLAST installation that is not the one added to the PATH.
+     BLASTp executables or if you want to use anoter BLAST installation that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).

 `--pm` (Optional) Prodigal running mode (default: single).